 About DrKumo, Inc.

-DrKumo is a technology leader in massively scalable, continuous, real-time Remote Patient Monitoring (RPM) solution for Chronic Disease Management, Acute Care, Post-Operation, and Hospital Care At Home.
+DrKumo is a technology leader in highly scalable, continuous, real-time Remote Patient Monitoring (RPM) solution for Chronic Disease Management, Acute Care, Post-Operation, and Hospital Care At Home.
 It solves the most painful problems in healthcare with a user-friendly solution powered by its state-of-the-art, HIPAA-compliant, mobile-enabled, continuous real-time monitoring, and AI/ML engine.

 The company’s Remote Patient Monitoring (RPM) technology enables patients to manage their health conditions in the comfort of their homes and supports healthcare providers with real-time intelligence for timely intervention.
 DrKumo revolutionizes the way people access quality health care across the world.
 With a culture that is innovative, collaborative, and technology-driven, DrKumo provides the most effective solutions to both patients and healthcare providers.